- Let’s add the relevant endpoint to

 - On your host machine visit

-to confirm. - Once confirmed let’s grab an
+http://127.0.0.1:8000/to confirm. - Once confirmed let’s grab an

-shell since it is anASP.NET
+aspxshell since it is anASP.NETapplication. - GoogleFu:

-aspx reverse shell
+aspx reverse shell- [[https://github.com/borjmz/aspx-reverse-shell]]

 wget https://raw.githubusercontent.com/borjmz/aspx-reverse-shell/master/shell.aspx